crandmck/test-md/README.md

 1. `Expose operations as REST APIs: (Y/n)`
 <br/>Press Enter to accept the default (yes).
 1. `Maps WSDL binding operations to Node.js methods:`
-<br/>Copy and paste this stringified JSON:
+<br/>Copy and paste the stringified JSON below.
+The JSON defines the service, port, and operation for each operation that will be called in the SOAP service.
     ```
     {"getAtomicWeight":{"service":"periodictable","port":"periodictableSoap","operation":"GetAtomicWeight"},"getAtomicNumber":{"service":"periodictable","port":"periodictableSoap","operation":"GetAtomicNumber"}}
     ```